 The Throttle is the gift you might choose to give yourself.
 The action is stiff, and more than most kids could easily master.
 And the Throttle produces speeds may surprise you (800—1,100 FPS—depending on pellet weight).
 That makes it ideal for dealing with pesky vermin like squirrels.

-The Throttle is also great for plinking.
+It is also great for plinking.
 The gun is heavy and equipped with Umarex’s new StopShox system that helps to dampen the felt recoil.
 The 3—9 scope that really opens up the potential of the gun.
 The Throttle is a capable rifle that is capable at ranges you wouldn’t even attempt with most air rifles.

-This gun sells for just over $200 and comes with the scope and mounts.
+The Throttle sells for just over $200 and comes with the scope and mounts.
 All you need is a tin of pellets (either .22 or .177) and safe place to shoot it.

 Heirloom-quality Air Gun